 Brain trauma.
 A history of traumatic brain injury may be associated with development of AD.

 Routine neuroimaging, particularly magnetic resonance imaging, can help rule out certain causes of memory loss, such as vascular dementia, normal pressure hydrocephalus, chronic subdural hematomas, and brain tumors.
 Occasionally, such conditions are identified even in the absence of other clinical indicators.
 Therefore, neuroimaging should be considered in all cases of progressive cognitive deterioration.
-Tests of potential metabolic abnormalities (e.g., hypothyroidism, vitamin B 12 deficiency, electrolyte abnormalities) and infection (e.g., neurosyphilis) should be included in the workup.
+Tests of potential metabolic abnormalities (e.g., hypothyroidism, vitamin B12 deficiency, electrolyte abnormalities) and infection (e.g., neurosyphilis) should be included in the workup.
 Occasionally, lumbar puncture may be needed, particularly in atypical cases (such as those associated with somnolence or confusion at the outset) or those with rapid progression.
 Electroencephalography, which is usually normal early in AD, may provide useful clues to alternative diagnosis in unusual cases.

 Severe sleep disorders, disorders of liver and renal function, and side effects of various medications can produce cognitive dysfunction, as can depression (pseudodementia).
 Neuropsychiatric testing may be useful to aid in the diagnosis of AD or to evaluate its progression.
 Such testing may be particularly helpful if the presentation is atypical.
-The Diagnostic and Statistical Manual for Mental Disorders, Fifth Edition ( DSM5) criteria for diagnosis of AD were updated in 2013.
+The Diagnostic and Statistical Manual for Mental Disorders, Fifth Edition (DSM5) criteria for diagnosis of AD were updated in 2013.

 Overlap with other causes of dementia does occur (e.g., Lewy body dementia and frontotemporal dementia).
 However, because treatment is generally based on symptoms, biopsy is not commonly performed.

 People who exercise, participate in intellectually stimulating activities, and remain active in social networks appear to be at lower risk for AD, and those affected may slow its progression through these activities.
 Occupational therapy has been shown to improve daily functioning for patients with AD and to reduce caregiver strain.
 Exercise programs can slow physical and functional decline.
+Optimizing sleep allows the body to clear out degradative products of neural activity that accumulate during awake hours, such as beta-amyloid and tau proteins, that lead to plaques and tangles in the brain.

 Drugs may have a modest effect.